West is “pluggable”: you can add your own commands to west without editing its

 west config --global commands.allow_extensions false

-If you want to, you can then re-enable them in a particular installation with:
+If you want to, you can then re-enable them in a particular west workspace with:

 west config --local commands.allow_extensions true